 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Company's exposure to the risk of changes in market interest rates relates primarily to the Company's long-term debt obligations with floating interest rates.
 The Company manages its interest rate risk by having a balanced portfolio of fixed and variable rate loans and borrowings.

-Increase/decrease in basis points Effect of profit before tax (Rupees in Lakhs)
+Increase/decrease in Effect of profit basis points before tax (Rupees in Lakhs) Effect of profit before tax (Rupees in Lakhs)

-·

-Change + 50 23
+31-Mar-19 Change +50 23

-- 50 - 23
+Change -50 -23

-Increase/decrease in basis points Effect of profit before tax (Rupees in Lakhs)
+Increase/decrease in Effect of profit basis points before tax (Rupees in Lakhs) Effect of profit before tax (Rupees in Lakhs)

-31-Mar-18

-Change + 50 22
+31-Mar-18 Change +50 22

-- 50 -22
+Change -50 -22